JRCSTU/wltp/README.rst

     >>> mdl = datamodel.upd_default_load_curve(mdl)                   ## need some WOT

-For information on the accepted model-data, check the :ref:`code:Schema`:
+For information on the accepted model-data, check the :ref:`code:Schemas`:

 .. doctest::